-When I started deejaying a couple of years later in 1986 I span mostly funk, disco and electronic influenced music as Italo, new wave and krautrock, a genre that groups like Kraftwerk was sprung out from.
+When I started deejaying a couple of years later in 1986 I span mostly funk, disco, and electronic influenced music as Italo, new wave, and krautrock, a genre that groups like Kraftwerk was sprung out from.

 A couple of years later I discovered house music and the rest is history.

-Most of the time I stay clear of trance and progressive house and don’t get me wrong I can totally dig those styles but I’m in my heart a black music person since I was born and I just find it hard to incorporate that genres with the rest of my music.
+Most of the time I stay clear of trance and progressive house and don’t get me wrong I can totally dig those styles but I’m in my heart a black music person since I was born and I just find it hard to incorporate those genres with the rest of my music.